bytecodealliance/component-docs/component-model/src/design/migrating-to-p3.md

 # Migrating from WASI P2 to WASI P3

-WASI P3 reshapes WASI's interfaces around the [native async primitives](./async.md) — `async func`, `stream<T>`, and `future<T>` — that the Component Model added for this release.
-Most of the per-package changes in `wasi:cli`, `wasi:http`, `wasi:filesystem`, and `wasi:sockets` are mechanical consequences of moving onto these primitives.
+WASI P3 reshapes WASI's interfaces around the [native async primitives](./async.md) `async func`, `stream<T>`, and `future<T>`.
+Most of the changes in `wasi:cli`, `wasi:http`, `wasi:filesystem`, and `wasi:sockets` are consequences of moving to these primitives.

-This page covers the mapping.
-For a worked WIT-level diff of every WASI P3 interface, see [WASI P3](https://wasi.dev/releases/wasi-p3) on WASI.dev.
+This page covers the mapping between concepts in WASI P2 and WASI P3.
+For a WIT-level comparison of every WASI P3 interface, see [WASI P3](https://wasi.dev/releases/wasi-p3) on WASI.dev.

 ## Do you need to migrate?